 App State has been approved to be a community vaccination distribution center by the North Carolina Department of Health and Human Services (NCDHHS).
-The university will assist in North Carolina’s COVID-19 vaccination distribution plan for rural areas by administering COVID-19 vaccines to community members — as well as to students, faculty and staff — once vaccine allotments are provided.
+The university held its first two vaccine clinics the week of March 8 and will continue to assist in North Carolina’s COVID-19 vaccination distribution plan for rural areas by administering COVID-19 vaccines to community members — as well as to students, faculty and staff — as vaccine allotments are provided.

 Vaccine distribution is managed by public health.
 AppHealthCare, our local public health department, is leading the vaccination distribution plans in Watauga county.

-Please note vaccine supplies are limited, but everyone has a spot in the vaccine distribution plan.
-All students, faculty and staff will be eligible for a COVID-19 vaccine administered by App State.
-If you are not a resident of Watauga, Ashe or Alleghany County in North Carolina, you may have additional vaccine options available through your home county health department.
+Please contact these providers and distribution centers directly with questions about their locations and how to schedule appointments.
+If you are not a resident of Watauga, Ashe or Alleghany counties in North Carolina, you may have additional vaccine options available through your home county health department.